Opinion | Republicans never gave Obama a chance. I fear it’ll be the same with Biden.

 And, I fear, it’s going to be like that again.
 Thanks to the Constitution, President Trump’s stranglehold on the U.S. government will end at noon on Jan.
 20. But I don’t think the Trumpism horror show is going anywhere.

-The sentiments underlying the behavior of Limbaugh, Wilson, Anderson and McConnell didn’t disappear with Obama’s departure from White House grounds.
+The sentiments underlying the behavior of Limbaugh, Wilson, Anderson and McConnell didn’t disappear with Obama’s departure from the White House grounds.
 The nationalism, xenophobia, homophobia and distaste for folks of a darker hue that informed the opposition to Obama are manifested in today’s Trumpism, which comes with the added ingredient of a self-centered, arrogant, merciless autocrat.

 Like many others, I hail Biden’s intention to unify a country so polarized under Trump’s divisive leadership.